Chapter 14 - The Good, the True and the Beautiful

 I don’t know what I expected.
 I thought she might change her mind in the midst of us figuring it all out.
 We had a number of moments where we checked in again with her, but the answer was always the same.
 “I am ready.”
 Because I lived the farthest from her, my role was always to provide emotional support.
 We talked about dying and she had come to a place where she believed she would see all those she loved who had gone before her as she crossed the threshold.
 This was of comfort to her.

 My own connection to this idea was also interesting.
-I had promised her all those years ago that I would be there for her at the end, and I had always worried that I would get a phone call that she had died before I could get there.
+I had promised her all those years ago that I would be there for her at the end, and I had always worried that I would get a phone call in Colorado that she had died before I could get there.
 This way that worry for me dissolved.
 I would be there through it all.

 Over the years my brother and Virginia, living the closest to her, had helped her with all her life issues, business and medical appointments.
 It was in some ways a thankless job, because Bruce was on point for lots of her anxiety.
 He did a great job helping her manage.
 Jane, being the next closest, helped her with everything artistic and female.
 Food, clothing, her apartment, showers etc. And I would talk to her on the phone about whatever was going on with her emotionally.
 We all over lapped in these different categories, but now that a plan needed to be hatched, we would need to work together.